...

 There’s something magical about a potato that’s both crispy and creamy at once.
 The Crispy Garlic Domino Potato is that perfect balance, golden on the outside, buttery and tender inside.
 Each slice layers into the next like fallen dominoes, forming a dish that feels sophisticated but approachable.
 It’s the kind of side that looks impressive enough for dinner guests yet simple enough to make on a lazy Sunday.

 The first time I made these, I was cooking for family.
 I wanted something fancier than roasted potatoes but less fussy than gratin.
 As the buttery aroma filled the kitchen and the edges started turning gold, I knew I had discovered something special.
-When I served Domino Potatoes, the plates went quiet.
+When I served Crispy Garlic Domino Potatoes, the plates went quiet.
 Everyone was too busy savoring that crisp outer bite and the soft, garlicky center.

 They’re called domino potatoes because of how the slices are arranged thin, precise, slightly overlapping, like domino tiles leaning against one another.
 This structure isn’t just for show.
 It allows heat to circulate evenly, crisping every edge while keeping the centers velvety.
 Combined with garlic butter and a touch of thyme, the result is flavor layered as beautifully as the potatoes themselves.